A Life in Churches

 Beginning with Baptism

 Cradle Catholics' first relationship with a church is where they were baptised as babies.
-The Hub's baptism was at St Mary's Pro Cathedral in Dublin, on Marlborough Street across from government buildings and at the back of The Gresham Hotel on O'Connell Street.
+The Hub's baptism was at St Mary's Pro Cathedral in Dublin, on Marlborough Street across from Tyrone House housing the Department of Education, and at the back of The Gresham Hotel on O'Connell Street.

 The Pro Cathedral website declares: